 The UK government is not alone in its increased focus on anticorruption.
 The Obama Administration has made it a priority to crack down on corruption, and in the last year, there has been an unprecedented rise in the number, severity and scope of FCPA enforcement actions by the U.S. government.

 McGuireWoods has extensive experience advising company management on issues related to ethics and compliance, including interpreting government ethics legislation and advising clients on complying with those laws.
 We also have experience developing and reviewing compliance materials, including corporate codes of conduct, training materials, and charters for implementing compliance efforts within an organisation.
-Our lawyers include a former in-house chief compliance officer, a number of former U.S. federal prosecutors, and numerous others with substantial experience developing and implementing effective compliance programmes and evaluating their effectiveness.
+Our lawyers include a number of former U.S. federal prosecutors and numerous others with substantial experience developing and implementing effective compliance programmes and evaluating their effectiveness.

 When businesses anticipate potential litigation or a government investigation, a prompt, well-focused and thorough investigation is critical.
 We have broad experience conducting investigations of alleged criminal conduct or regulatory violations, or related to potential litigation.
 We can get to the bottom of a matter quickly and efficiently, knowing that working cooperatively with internal corporate resources is key.